Compaq Portable 486c Restoration

 3. Keyboard Restoration

-The keycaps had the typical vintage yellowing from UV-degraded ABS plastic.
-I retrobrighted them using the heat method — simmering the keycaps in SalonCare 40 Volume Creme Developer (12% hydrogen peroxide) on the stove at low heat.
-Heat replaces UV light as the catalyst and provides more even results since all surfaces are submerged.
-Credit to The 8-Bit Guy as my source for the technique.
+Keycaps were yellowed from UV-degraded ABS.
+Retrobrighted them using the heat method.
+SalonCare 40 Volume Creme Developer (12% hydrogen peroxide) on the stove at low heat.
+Heat replaces UV as the catalyst and you get more even results since everything is submerged.
+Technique from The 8-Bit Guy.

-The keyboard cable is a very proprietary connector and becomes brittle with age.
+Keyboard cable is proprietary and gets brittle with age.
 Mine was damaged but still usable after taping it up.
-A custom coiled replacement cable is planned.
+Planning a custom coiled replacement at some point.

 Full keyboard restoration documentation →